 edTPA requires teacher candidates to prepare a portfolio of materials during their student teaching experience demonstrating readiness to teach.
 Teacher candidates must also tailor their teaching to your district context and engage students in learning consistent with your district’s mission, curricula, and national and state standards.
 Specifically, teacher candidates:

 - Choose a learning segment of 3-5 lessons in one class.

 - Collect artifacts (lesson plans, instructional materials, teaching videos, assessments, and sample student work).

 - Write commentaries in response to prompts in the subject-specific edTPA handbook that provide a rationale to support their instructional practices, based on their students' learning strengths and needs.

 - Submit their artifacts and commentaries for professional scoring.

 Although the responsibility of completing edTPA requirements rests with teacher candidates and their EPPs, cooperating teachers will assist teacher candidates with documenting school context, school demographics, and academic strength and needs of their students.

-edTPA portfolios are scored by highly trained educators, using 15 rubrics (five for each task) to evaluate high-leverage teaching competencies.
+edTPA portfolios are scored by highly trained educators, using scoring rubrics to evaluate high-leverage teaching competencies.
 The five-level scale used for edTPA rubrics represents a continuum of practice from not quite ready to teach to advanced beginning teacher.
-Each rubric progression shows an expanding repertoire of skills and strategies for teaching and a deepening rationale.
+Each rubric progression shows an expanding repertoire of skills and strategies for teaching, as well as a deepening rationale for instructional choices.

 For candidates who submit edTPA portfolios for official scoring, policies and procedures have been developed for the handling of materials and data for each phase of the submission and scoring process.